MLA Encyclopedia Citation

-How to cite an encyclopedia/dictionary in a bibliography using MLA
+How to cite an encyclopedia/dictionary entry in a bibliography using MLA

 The most basic entry for an encyclopedia/dictionary consists of the author name(s), article title, encyclopedia/dictionary name, year published, and medium.